 Founded in 2013, Bitstamp is a recognizable name in the crypto-industry.
-It currently allows you to trade 40 cryptocurrencies, which includes Bitcoin (BTC), Ethereum (ETH), and more.
+It currently allows you to trade more than 80 cryptocurrencies, which includes Bitcoin (BTC), Ethereum (ETH), and more.

-Trading fees are on the higher side for a cryptocurrency exchange (up to 0.5%).
+Trading fees are on the higher side for a cryptocurrency exchange (up to 0.4%).
 However, it’s quick, easy, and free for UK residents to deposit GBP using a UK bank transfer (via FPS).
-You can deposit GBP with a debit card, but there are cheaper places to do this.
+You can deposit GBP with a debit card (4%), but there are cheaper places to do this.